umarazizdev/Rent-Market-Place/README.md

 - Property owners can easily list and manage multiple rental properties, edit property information, and mark properties as available or unavailable.

-## Installation

-To run the app locally, follow these steps:

-1. Clone the repository to your local machine.
-2. Ensure you have Flutter installed.
-If not, you can follow the [Flutter installation guide](https://flutter.dev/docs/get-started/install) for your platform.
-3. Navigate to the app's directory and run `flutter pub get` to install dependencies.
-4. Run `flutter run` to start the app on your device or emulator.

 ## 🚀 Usage